ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 This page details the steps required to publish a new stable release of Ferrocene, from branching off a rolling branch to publishing point releases.

+This is a *reference*, not a *checklist*.
+It is only vaguely ordered.
+For a canonical ordering, see :ref:`release-checklist`.

+.. _determine-baseline:

 Determine the baseline Rust version
 -----------------------------------